 - Weatherproofing needs to be a top priority.
 Have you noticed damp patches?

 - Schedule regular services for gas and electric appliances.
-Have you made sure there is flame retardant on the thatch roof?

 When in doubt you should bite the bullet and invest in a professional survey.
 The Royal Institution of Chartered Surveyors (RICS) can provide guidance on maintaining listed buildings.
 For very old or very tricky properties you could use an architect accredited in building conservation to carry out a top-to-toe building survey.